 However, this year we sadly report on the death of a harvester in PTNJL who had suffered an asthma attack whilst working at our estate.
 As a company standard, we offered support to the bereaved family and conducted investigations.
-Although investigations revealed that the harvester's death was caused by a pre-existing medical condition which was never disclosed to PTNJL, the incident had nevertheless served to remind us that we must continue to strive to make our workplaces safer and our employees cognizant of the risks in their roles as well as the wellbeing of their own health.
+Although investigations revealed that the harvester's death was caused by a was never disclosed to PTNJL, the incident had nevertheless served to remind us that we must continue to strive to make our workplaces safer and our employees cognizant of the risks in their roles as well as the wellbeing of their own health.

 Fatality

 FYE2017 ■ Nil

-FYE2018 Nil
+FYE2018 ■ Nil

-FYE2019 1
+FYE2019 = 1